-What makes Working Now and Then different?
+What makes us different?
 When you call for a free consultation, you’ll connect with an NYC employment lawyer directly.
 No answering services, no receptionists.
 We’ll answer your questions and help protect your rights.

 Workplace discrimination means treating a job applicant, contractor, or employee less favorably because of their race, gender, age, disability, religion, or another protected category.

 Wage theft means not paying workers for their labor.
 It includes paying less than minimum wage, tip theft, unpaid overtime, and requiring off-the-clock work.
 Wage theft costs workers $50 billion a year.